 (I chose a leaf shape.)
 You might do a circle, square, oval, triangle, or amorphous blobs.
 The shapes may overlap or not, run off the page or stay on.

 I have better luck with my compositions when I try keep them a bit random looking.
 Play.
 Leave some white space.
 When you paint your shape, don’t “color in” your whole shape.
 We are going to layer in some other colors.

-2. Choose a second color and “color in” some of the white space in your shapes.
+2. Choose a second color and “color in” some of the white space you left inside your shapes.